peterwhite/personalwebsite/_drafts/guide-what-to-do-if-your-traffic-drops-after-migrating-to-cloudflare.md

 featured_image: ''

 ---
-If you've moved to Cloudflare and noticed a sudden drop in daily active visitors this is how to solve the problem step-by-step.
+If you've moved to Cloudflare and noticed a sudden drop in daily active visitors this is how to solve the problem.

 ## **Check for common Cloudflare issues:**